 Salt Pond is another County site—again, meaning that it’s cheaper and busier with no assigned site numbers; you just pop your tent anywhere you’d like within the boundaries (often marked by signs).
 Although this site is much more open (few trees, mostly palms) the sunsets alone make it so worth it!

-Again, we used this site mostly to sleep and access activities on the South/West shore.
-Because it is busier and you don’t have your own private site, we chose to pack up each morning and take our belongings with us.
+We used this site mostly to sleep and access activities on the South/West shore.
+Because it is busier and you don’t have your own private site, we again chose to pack up each morning and take our belongings with us.
 It can also get quite windy!

 Pros: close to ocean, flat ground, picnic tables in pavilions, outdoor sink for washing dishes, restroom, showers (outdoor, cold), parking lot close by, beautiful sunsets, lifeguard on beach

 Cons: no privacy, smaller space to choose from, can get windy, can get hot (no shade)